tahanoman/SDA-Bootcamp-T/README.md

 All the requirements are in the `requirements.txt`

-To use RAG, we need to start the chromaDB fisrt, using the follow command to start the Chroma server:
+To use RAG, we need to start the chromaDB first, using the following command to start the Chroma server:
 ```
 chroma run --path /db_path
 ```